About Us

 To provide excellent city services that enhance the quality of life of the Lawrence community.

-Lawrence Parks and Recreation operates/manages/maintains:
+Lawrence Parks, Recreation and Culture operates/manages/maintains:

 • 69 parks, open and spaces, measuring more than 4,000 acres